Welcome to Bermuda!

 Bermuda Flag

-Offshore policies can have major benefits to clients and beneficiaries
+Offshore policies can have many major benefits for corporate clients and their beneficiaries

 line drawing